webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

-When the server is started, there will be a message prior to the list of resolved modules:
+When the server starts, there will be a message prior to the list of resolved modules:

 ```bash
 http://localhost:9000/